Buxton F.C.: History

 In 1958–59 Buxton reached the first round of the FA Cup again, and after beating Crook Town 4–1 in the first round, they lost 6–1 at Accrington Stanley in the second.
 Another first-round appearance in 1962–63 resulted in a 3–1 defeat at Barrow in a replay.
 The season also saw them finish as runners-up in the Cheshire County League, and they went on to win the league title in 1972–73, earning promotion to the Northern Premier League.
 When the league gained a second division in 1987, Buxton were placed in the Premier Division, where they remained until finishing bottom in 1996–97, resulting in relegation to Division One.
 After finishing bottom of Division One the following season, they were relegated to the Premier Division of the Northern Counties East League.

 In 2005–06 Buxton won the Northern Counties East League Premier Division, earning promotion back to Division One of the Northern Premier League.
 The following season saw them crowned champions again, resulting in promotion to the Northern Premier League's Premier Division.
 They finished fifth in their first season back in the division, qualifying for the promotion play-offs, in which they beat Witton Albion 6–5 on penalties after a 1–1 draw in the semi-finals, before losing the final 2–0 to Gateshead.
-In 2021–22 the club defeated York City 1–0 in the first round of the FA Cup before losing 1–0 at home to Morecambe of EFL League One.
+In 2021–22 the club defeated York City 1–0 in the first round of the FA Cup before losing 1–0 at home to Morecambe of League One.
 They finished the league season as champions of the Premier Division of the Northern Premier League and were promoted to the National League North.

+Buxton reached the second round of the FA Cup again the following season, beating Merthyr Town 2–0 in the first round, before losing 4–0 at Ipswich Town.
+They also won the Derbyshire Senior Cup, defeating Derby County Academy 2–1 in the final.
+The club turned fully professional ahead of the 2024–25 season.